raimonbosch/random-walk/README.md

         }
     }

-You will try each combination in your ML algorithm and in case the combination improves the accuracy you can call to reinforce() so it is persisted and reused for the next iteration.
+You can try each combination in your ML algorithm and in case the combination improves your accuracy, you can call to reinforce() so the new combination is persisted and reused for the next iteration.
 You can also adjust the amount to sum and subtract in the next() call.

 ## About